Murder of Lesley Molseed: Media

 A television film adaptation of Kiszko's story was made and broadcast by ITV on 4 October 1998; A Life for a Life was directed by Stephen Whittaker, and featured Tony Maudsley as Kiszko and Olympia Dukakis as his mother Charlotte.
 A documentary about the case, Real Crime: The 30 Year Secret, was broadcast by ITV1 on 29 September 2008.
 In the Channel 4 television series Red Riding, the character of Michael Myshkin is based on Kiszko, being a simple-minded immigrant who is coerced into confessing the rape and murder of an 11-year-old girl.
-The satirical animated series Monkey Dust featured Ivan Dobsky, a character similar to Kiszko, being a simple-minded East European convicted of murder after being tortured by police.
+The animated comedy series Monkey Dust (2003–05) featured a character named Ivan Dobsky, a simple-minded immigrant convicted of several grisly murders, in a parody of Kiszko.